-In choosing which to visit, you’re going to want to look at the big picture…
+When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Sure, the location comes into it.
 As does which films are on, where.
 But what about the seats, the snacks, the booze – the experience?
 Because these days that experience has moved up a few notches from the stale popcorn and sticky floors of your childhood multiplex – we’re talking plush velvet sofas, cashmere blankets and Champagne for two.

-To ensure you make the right choice at the right time, we’ve listed what we – in our infinite wisdom – consider to be the finest cinemas in London below, as well as what makes them so…
+To ensure you make the right choice at the right time, here’s our list of the finest cinemas in London, as well as what makes them so…

 JUMP TO: NORTH LONDON | EAST LONDON | CENTRAL LONDON | SOUTH LONDON | WEST LONDON

 Everyman Hampstead | Hampstead

 It’s the original Everyman – a beautiful two-screener boasting both comfy chairs and sofas, as well as fancy food and drink delivered straight to your seat.
 Programming wise they show a mix of mainstream films and smaller independents, with a few live broadcasts (theatre, ballet, opera etc.) thrown into the mix.

 Address: 5 Holly Bush Vale, Hampstead, NW3 6TX | Adult ticket price: £17 | Ticket promos: none | For exact screenings and/or to book tickets visit their website here.